david942j/heapinfo/README.md

 #### Dump
 query content of specific address
-NOTICE: you MUST have permission of attach a program, otherwise dump will fail
+NOTICE: you MUST have permission of attaching a program, otherwise dump will fail
 i.e. `/proc/sys/kernel/yama/ptrace_scope` set to 0 or run as root

 ```ruby